 - 8 cups water or low sodium vegetable stock

-- 1.5 cups warm hemp milk ( or your favorite plant milk)
+- 1.5 cups warm hemp or cashew milk ( or your favorite plant milk)

 - 2 leaves bay